skellis46/slipbox/improvisation and the threshold of the self.md

 Paxton is unusual in attempting to articulate both sides of the threshold or what I am describing as the difference between dancing and being danced.
 But he also implicitly suggests how any description of _being danced_ requires a self (subject) to be describing the experience (the object), and that this can only happen _after_ the return from being danced to dancing when there is self-awareness or reflexivity. -- does he do this? when? where?

 Then there are those artists whose descriptions of the complexities of improvised dancing reveal deep corporeal attunement only on _this_ side -- the _I am dancing_ side -- of the threshold.
 For instance, Barbara Dilley asks 'And what is that self-conscious state when one is simply highly aware and the self is part of that awareness?' [in @despain-2014-landscape p.63].
 Similarly, Ruth Zaporah describes how she finds herself _doing things_, and that 'there's also this kid that's excited about it inside of me' who isn't judging the dancing [@despain-2014-landscape p.71]. - relates to lantern focus of children's consciousness (vs spotlight)

+"Barbara Dilley: I think tracking is a training, and as a teacher of improv, I'm training that in specific ways.
+In a meditative language, you are learning to layer through familiarity, through repetition of improvisational practices, mindfulness of what it is that you are doing, establishing a comfort with the flow of energy in a moving body.
+I work with these three little disciplines—slowness, stillness, and repetition—as a way of slowing down the nervous system to allow tracking and, again, to soothe a kind of excitation that I think is inherent in improvisation; that it rides on speed.
+It can accumulate a kind of speed which then inhibits tracking.
+So then you bring that individual environment into relationship with other, and that's a very big landscape."
+(Kent De Spain, Landscape of the Now)

 What the threshold distinguishes from adjacent accounts of presence or absorption is not intensity but a critical junction across which selfhood is porous: on one side, experience retains a reflexive subject; on the other, the distinction between subject and object no longer holds.
 The implication is that both sides of the bardo are deeply embodied and highly attuned experiences, yet they are, as I argue in this chapter, different in kind.